 In 1989, the department was directed by the state legislature to explore the feasibility of successfully reintroducing elk, moose and caribou.
 In the end, it was determined that an elk reintroduction effort could succeed, while reintroductions of moose or caribou likely would not.
 In 1993, the Wisconsin state legislature authorized the University of Wisconsin-Stevens Point (UWSP) to evaluate the potential for reintroducing elk to the Great Divide District of the Chequamegon-Nicolet National Forest (CNNF) near Clam Lake.

 During February 1995, 25 elk were trapped, held in a quarantine facility while undergoing disease testing and transported to the Clam Lake release site.
 After being held in a pen for an acclimation period, the elk were released into the CNNF on May 17, 1995.
-At that time plans were also made, but not carried out, to reintroduce elk to the Black River State Forest near Black River Falls of west-central Wisconsin (Jackson County).
+Plans were also made to reintroduce elk to the Black River State Forest near Black River Falls of west-central Wisconsin (Jackson County).

 Management responsibility of the herd was transferred from UWSP to the DNR in May 1999 after the initial reintroduction study was considered a success.
-At that time, approximately 40 elk were present in the herd.
+Approximately 40 elk were present in the herd then.